Use a table saw to cut cabinet parts

 Use a jigsaw to cut cabinet parts

-You can also adjust the speed and squeeze and release trigger to work at your pace, creating your pattern.
+You can also adjust the speed, squeeze, and release trigger to work at your pace, creating your pattern.
 Treat the jigsaw as a hand tool, pushing it over the material.
 Use a firmly clamped, straight guide fence for straight cuts.
 For more straight cuts, use a wider jigsaw blade.
 The chances are low that it curves outward during cutting.
 Use a slower blade speed.
 Slower speeds allow more accurate cuts.

 Making Straight Cuts